hacknlove/onGet/README.md

 # onGet

-The KISS, write-less do more, elegant, scalable, and plugin-extensible way to deal with state in modern applications is using a sort of virtual client-side API.
+The KISS, write-less do more, elegant, scalable, and plugin-extensible way to deal with state in modern applications is a Client-side virtual API.

 ## Why